Rhoxio/phase-0-unit-3/week-7/2-eloquent-js/javascript_notes.md

 I honestly liked having excplicit instructions on why things work, even if that meant that I learned a bit of superfluous information.
-I felt as if I really got a solid grasp on how Javascript functions and classes can work together to make sets of data.
+I felt as if I really got a solid grasp on how Javascript functions and objects can work together to make sets of data.
 Overall, the content I went through today had more meaning than usual simply because it was explained and shown extremely efficiently.
 I also made sure that I understood every nuance before I moved on.